gitbaloo/Research-Scout-Agent/README.md

 # Research Scout Agent

 An AI research assistant that searches for academic papers based on user constraints such as topic, publication year, and citation count.
-Built with AutoGen and the OpenAlex API.
+Built with AutoGen and the OpenAlex API, using Mistral's open-mistral-nemo as the reasoning model.

 ## Setup